 As a Registered Dietitian, I’m always looking for ways to include more vegetables in my family’s meals.
 Pasta dishes are a good way to include more veggies since their flavors and textures complement well with tomato-based sauces.

 Tip: Did you know that the body absorbs the nutrients from tomatoes better when they’re cooked, such as in sauces, than when raw?

 If you have young kids who don’t like to feel chunks of strong-tasting vegetables such as onions and peppers, an immersion blender can be your best friend.
 You can blend the vegetables together with the sauce in the same pot, and still retain the nutritional value of the dish.

-How to make skillet lasagna
+How to make a cast iron veggie lasagna

 Break the noodles in half and add them to the sauce.
 Make sure that the sauce covers the noodles completely so they don’t dry out.
 Cover and cook for 20-25 minutes, or until the noodles are al dente.
 Stir the noodles occasionally so that they do not stick to the pan.

 Once the noodles are ready, spread the ricotta cheese all over the top of the lasagna.
 Then, add the grated cheese and the Parmesan cheese.
 Finally, put the entire skillet in the oven and broil until the cheese melts (about 5 minutes).
 I personally like to toast it a little, but I’ll leave that part up to you.
 Just make sure to watch it closely so that the cheese doesn’t burn.

 And that’s it!
 A “deconstructed” lasagna, if we want to be gastronomically trendy.
 Now, it’s just a matter of serving it with a nice, green salad, and digging into your easy, cheesy, veggie-rich creation!